SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/extra-field/index.md

 ### Add FK

 1. Open the **Tables** screen, hover the table you want to alter, and click **New field**.
-2. Select the relation type for the entity you want to connect to and click **OK**.
+1. Select the relation type for the entity you want to connect to and click **OK**.
-3. [Set field properties][6].
+1. [Set field properties][6].
-4. Click **OK** to save the FK.
+1. Click **OK** to save the FK.
-5. Click **Restart NetServer** to apply the changes.
+1. Click **Restart NetServer** to apply the changes.

-For example, to connect all incoming service requests to a specific sale, you can add an extra field of type sale relation to [requests][4] (ticket table).
+For example, to connect all incoming requests to a specific sale, you can add an extra field of type sale relation to [requests][4] (ticket table).
 To list connected requests when viewing a sale in SuperOffice CRM, you'll need to build a web panel.

 ## Storage